 Executive Vice President and Director, retired

-Stephen Rockwood is an executive vice president and a former member of the board of directors of Science Applications International Corporation (SAIC).
-He has over 35 years experience leading scientific research activities including the direction of technical projects, as well as the formulation and analysis of national science policy issues.
+Stephen Rockwood is a retired director and senior executive of Science Applications International Corporation (SAIC).
+He has accumulated over 40 years of experience leading scientific research activities as well as the formulation and analysis of national science policy issues.

-After serving as a captain in the U.S. Air Force supporting laser weapons research and anti-ballistic missile programs, he accumulated 15 years of experience within the DOE nuclear weapons laboratory system at Los Alamos National Laboratory leading research activities in laser development, isotope separation, fusion energy, computational sciences and nuclear science.
-His last position for Los Alamos was as the associate director for Defense Research Programs responsible for over $350M in program activity with 2,500 people.
+Prior to joining SAIC in 1986, Dr. Rockwood accumulated 15 years of experience within the DOE nuclear weapons laboratory system at Los Alamos National Laboratory leading research activities in laser development, isotope separation, fusion energy, computational sciences and nuclear science.
+His last position for Los Alamos National Laboratory was as the Associate Director for Defense Research Programs responsible for over $350M in program activity with 2,500 people.

-In addition, Dr. Rockwood participates as a member of numerous advisory committees involving industry, academia and government agencies.
+In addition to his corporate experience, Dr. Rockwood has participated as a member of numerous advisory committees involving industry, academia and government agencies.

 Rockwood attended Grinnell College where he received a B.S. in physics and mathematics in 1965.
-He then studied at the California Institute of Technology, receiving a M.S. in physics in 1967 and a Ph.D. in physics in 1970.
+He then continued his education at the California Institute of Technology, receiving his Ph.D. in physics in 1970.